kandera37/book-bot-telegram/README.md

 I treat this project as a small but complete example of Telegram bot:
 - Structure - code is split into modules (`handlers`, `keyboards`, `services`, `config`) instead of one big script.
 - Configuration - the bot token and payment URL are loaded from `.env`; secrets are not hard-coded and should not be committed to the repository.
-- Database layer - SQLite is used for storing users and purchases; there is a separate CRM module that keeps of `first_seen/last_seen` timestamps.
+- Database layer - SQLite is used for storing users and purchases; there is a separate CRM module that keeps track of `first_seen/last_seen` timestamps.
 - Logging - key actions (commands, book delivery, broadcast failures) are logged using the standard logging module.

 In a real production setup this bot could be extended with a proper payment provider integration, more detailed CRM, and additional admin tooling.
 For now, it shows how I structure and ship a small, self-contained Python project.